-- Definition: caused by compression of the tibial nerve under the flexor retinaculum of the foot at the medial ankle
+- Definition: peripheral neuropathy caused by chronic or acute compression of the tibial nerve by the flexor retinaculum of the foot at the medial ankle

-- Carpal compression test: or Durkan's test: By applying moderate compression with the finger directly over the proximal edge of the carpal tunnel, the examiner may elicit paresthesia in the median nerve distribution.
+- Carpal compression test: By applying moderate compression with the finger directly over the proximal edge of the carpal tunnel, the examiner may elicit paresthesia in the median nerve distribution.

-- Phalen's test: The wrist is actively or passively held in full flexion.
-If occurrence or aggravation of paresthesia in the fingers innervated by the median nerve is perceived within one minute, the test is positive.
+- Phalen test: The examiner actively or passively holds the patient's wrist in full flexion (90°).
+The test is positive if paresthesia occurs or worsens in the areas innervated by the median nerve within one minute.
 This finding is considered highly specific (approx. 85%) for the diagnosis of CTS.

-- Tinel's sign: Percussion or tapping with the fingertips over the carpal tunnel leads to shooting pain and/or paresthesias in the fingers that are innervated by the median nerve.
+- Tinel sign: Percussion or tapping with the fingertips over the carpal tunnel leads to shooting pain and/or tingling in the areas innervated by the median nerve.

 - Nerve conduction studies (NCS; confirmatory test): prolongation of the distal motor and sensory latency